-- 31.3 A student may be permitted to spend part of their studies and research outside of University (this includes Fieldwork), if: - I. It is direct interest to the student's project and training. - II.
-The proposed location of student or institution is suitable. - III.
-An agreed work-plan is agreed with the supervisor - IV.
-Adequate supervision and attendance monitoring are in place. - V. This type of leave includes all fieldwork trips (whether overseas or based in the UK).
+- 30.3 A student may be permitted to spend part of their studies and research outside of University (this includes Fieldwork), if: - i.
+It is direct interest to the student's project and training. - ii.
+The proposed location of student or institution is suitable. - iii.
+An agreed work-plan is agreed with the supervisor - iv.
+Adequate supervision and attendance monitoring are in place. - v.
+This type of leave includes all fieldwork trips (whether overseas or based in the UK).
 It is expected that such trips for full time students are restricted to 6 months duration (up to a maximum period of one year) during any research project.
 Any leave to Work Away must be approved by the supervisor in advance.
 Note that mode of study and fees are not amended during such periods away from the University.

-32 Specific Programme Requirements: Professional Doctorates
+31 Specific Programme Requirements: Professional Doctorates

-- 32.1 The Professional Doctorate consists of taught modules to the value of between 120 270 credits and a thesis. - 32.2 For the award of the Professional Doctorate, candidates must study a total of 540 credits and achieved the award learning outcomes outlined in the programme specification, which is available on the University website.

-- 32.3 Candidates are required to submit a thesis as laid down in the Regulations for the Submission of Work for Higher Degrees and individual course regulations. - To be eligible for the award of Professional Doctorate, a candidate must comply with the requirements of 32.1 and 32.2 above and may achieve at least 35.0% in individual units amounting to 20 credits but are required to achieve at least 40.0% in the remaining taught course units. - 32.5 A Board of Examiners shall be held at the end of the taught component to consider the performance of candidates and to determine the supplementary assessment which may be required before progression to the Professional Doctorate. - 32.6 Candidates who at the initial attempt have failed to attain the requirements in the taught component shall be permitted to undertake Supplementary Assessment, with or without attendance, on one occasion only in those units in which they have failed to attain the minimum marks specified. - 32.7 Candidates who can evidence good cause that the standard of their performance in the Initial Assessment was impaired may follow the University procedure on applying for Extenuating Circumstances. - 32.8 The date for Supplementary Assessment in accordance with the provisions of 32.5 and 32.6 above shall normally be not later than the corresponding occasion twelve months from the date of the first attempt. - 32.9 Candidates who, after undertaking Supplementary Assessment in accordance with 32.6 above, fail to meet the requirements outlined in 32.4 above, shall be required to withdraw from the course of study.
-They may, however, be eligible for another award as laid down in individual programme specifications. - 32.10 The substitution of units following Supplementary Assessment shall not be permitted.
+- 31.1 The Professional Doctorate consists of taught modules to the value of between 120 270 credits and a thesis. - 31.2 For the award of the Professional Doctorate, candidates must study a total of 540 credits with a minimum of 360 credits at level 8 and a maximum of 180 credits at level 7, of which up to 20 credits may be at level 3. - 31.3 Candidates are required to submit a thesis as laid down in the Regulations for the Submission of Work for Higher Degrees and individual course regulations. - 31.4 To be eligible for the award of Professional Doctorate, a candidate must comply with the requirements of 31.1 and 31.2 above and may achieve at least 35.0% in individual units amounting to 20 credits but are required to achieve at least 40.0% in the remaining taught course units. - 31.5 A Board of Examiners shall be held at the end of the taught component to consider the performance of candidates and to determine the supplementary assessment which may be required before progression to the Professional Doctorate. - Candidates who at the initial attempt have failed to attain the requirements in the taught component shall be permitted to undertake Supplementary Assessment, with or without attendance, on one occasion only in those units in which they have failed to attain the minimum marks specified. - 31.7 Candidates who can evidence good cause that the standard of their performance in the Initial Assessment was impaired may follow the University procedure on applying for Extenuating Circumstances. - 31.8 The date for Supplementary Assessment in accordance with the provisions of 31.5 and 31.6 above shall normally be not later than the corresponding occasion twelve months from the date of the first attempt. - 31.9 Candidates who, after undertaking Supplementary Assessment in accordance with 31.6 above, fail to meet the requirements outlined in 31.4 above, shall be required to withdraw from the course of study.
+They may, however, be eligible for another award as laid down in individual course regulations. - 31.10 The substitution of units following Supplementary Assessment shall not be permitted.